- An internship is an opportunity to work in a business, agency, or organization before finishing college.

 - Try using internship-specific websites like LookSharp.com and Chegg.com.
 Or, search internet sites like Indeed.com, Glassdoor.com or Simplyhired.com, and visit “niche” career sites like idealist.org or makingthedifference.org.
 Students seeking international internships can find great opportunities by using sites like iE3 Global.

 - Learn more about your desired industry and job searching in general by visiting sites like WetFeet and Vault.

 - Identify potential employers and career opportunities based on your interests.
 Many employers throughout the country list their internships on their websites; for example Weyerhaeuser, Russell Investments, PEMCO, Moss Adams, Deloitte, and Boeing.

 How do I sign up for academic credit?

-- Minimum 2.0 CUM GPA and not on academic probation
+- Minimum 2.0 CUM GPA; students may not be on academic probation.

 Undergraduate credits earned for internships may be used to fulfill general university elective credits.

 If the work of an internship spreads between different terms, the student only needs to submit one internship application.
 They should specify the number of credit hours for each term that corresponds to the amount of work that takes place in that term.
 They will be graded separately for each quarter.
 It is against policy to grant academic credit for work already completed.
 Students cannot apply for internship credit for their current job.

 Complete and submit the TBUS 468 Application to a Milgard advisor in Dougan 204 no later than the third day of the quarter the student will be earning the credit.